 Showcase your products or services

-Once you have a business page setup, you can use LinkedIn to share details about the products and services you offer.
-Post blogs and updates that let your followers know the best of your business, both on your personal profile and your business page.
+Once you have a business page setup, you can start learning how to market on LinkedIn.
+Post blogs and updates that let your followers know the best parts of your business, both on your personal profile and your business page.
 Describe your goods in detail and then use images and videos to support what you write.
 You may even want to throw in some testimonials from other clients.

 Share your knowledge